adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 * streamObject.takeWhile(Predicate)
   * default methods
   * predicate is the argument for this method
-  * once predicate is false it will stream will be close for ever and rest of the element will be discarded
+  * consider the stream elements untill predicate is true, once predicate is false it will stream will be close for ever and rest of the element will be discarded
 * streamObject.dropWhile(Predicate)
   * default methods
   * predicate is the argument for this method
-  * once predicate is true it will open for ever
+  * once predicate is true it will discard the stream element once its false it will open for ever and return all the element of the stream
 * Stream.iterate()
   * static methods
+  * iterate(2 args) intro in jdk 1.8
+    * iteratre(T initValue, UnarayOpeator operator)
+    * initvalue to iterate , operator for generate next value
+    * Stream.iterate(1,x->x+1).forEach(System.out::print)
+  * iterate(3 args) intro in jdk 1.9
+    *
 * Stream.ofNullable()
   * static methods
+  *

 ---
 ## diomanod operator enhancment